steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem-contract.md

 * If `append()` is implemented, each individual `append()` operation SHOULD be atomic.

-* `FileSystem.listStatus()` does not appear to contain any claims of atomicity, though some uses in the MapReduce codebase (such as `FileOutputCommitter`) do assume that the listed directories do not get deleted between listing their status and recursive actions on the listed entries.
+* `FileSystem.listStatus()` does contain any claims of atomicity -caching algorithms mean that HDFS listings can be inconsistent.

 ### Consistency

 The consistency model of a Hadoop filesystem is *one-copy-update-semantics*;
-that generally that of a traditional Posix filesystem.
+effectively that of a traditional Posix filesystem.

-* Create: once the `close()` operation on an output stream writing a newly created file has completed, in-cluster operations querying the file metadata and contents MUST immediately see the file and its data.

-*  Update: Once  the `close()`  operation on  an output  stream writing  a newly created file  has completed,  in-cluster operations  querying the  file metadata and contents MUST immediately see the new data.

-*  Delete:   once  a  `delete()`   operation  is   on  a  file   has  completed, `listStatus()`, `open()`,`rename()` and `append()` operations MUST fail.

-* When file is deleted then overwritten, `listStatus()`, `open()`,`rename()` and `append()` operations MUST succeed: the file is visible.

-* Rename:  after a rename  has completed, operations  against the new  path MUST succeed; operations against the old path MUST fail.
+Every machine in the cluster expects to see the same view of data as others.

-* The consistency semantics out of cluster  MUST be the same as that in-cluster:
+Furthermore the consistency semantics out of cluster MUST be the same as that in-cluster:

-All clients  calling `read()` on  a closed file MUST  see the same  metadata and data  until  it  is  changed  from  a  `create()`,  `append()`,  `rename()`  and `append()` operation.
+That said, there are some corner-cases in HDFS to be aware of, specifically on when changes becomes visible to applications that have an open/cached copy of a file or directory's data.

+* there's no guarantee that changes to a file (e.g. appends, deletes) will be visible to clients that already have the file open
+* changes to a directory may not be visible to a client that is part-way through enumerating the contents of a directory.

 ### Concurrency

 * The data added to a file during a write or append MAY be visible while the write operation is in progress.

-* If a client opens a file for a read()` operation while another `read()` operation is in progress, the second operation MUST succeed.
+* If a client opens a file for a `read()` operation while another `read()` operation is in progress, the second operation MUST succeed.
 Both clients MUST have a consistent view of the same data.